top of page

 • Do not be tempted to use one of those dreadful harnesses that some pet shops are selling to take your hamster for a walk!
 Besides the harmful risks of such harnesses, he/she will be and feel safer staying inside the cage.

 • Don’t be alarmed if the little one doesn’t have its usual APPETITE during airline or car journeys.
-It is normal for them to eat less during such events, but try to keep main feeding routines to the normal times like when you are at home.
+It is normal for them to eat less during stressful events, but try to keep main feeding routines to the normal times like when you are at home.

 • Remember to stock up on enough medication that your hamster may be on, so that it doesn’t run out.